-- Practical experience working as a Senior Registrar, Specialist or primary care provider in a large health sector organisation - Proven skills and experience in the management and treatment of addiction or wish to develop this expertise. - Skills and experience in a broad range of appropriate treatment modalities. - Proven clinical leadership skills. - Familiar with Te Tiriti O Waitangi and the guidelines for cultural assessment. - Excellent communication skills and the ability to build positive networks. - Ability to work as an effective member of a multi-disciplinary team. - Proven ability in clinical research and evaluation skills.
+- Practical experience working as a Senior Registrar, Specialist or primary care provider - Proven skills and experience in the management and treatment of addiction or wish to develop this expertise. - Skills and experience in a broad range of appropriate treatment modalities. - Proven clinical leadership skills. - Familiar with Te Tiriti O Waitangi and the guidelines for cultural assessment. - Excellent communication skills and the ability to build positive networks. - Ability to work as an effective member of a multi-disciplinary team. - Proven ability in clinical research and evaluation skills.